-Guest Blog Spotlight: Passport Flavor’s Tips to Restart Your Health in 2020
+Guest Blog Spotlight: Passport Flavor’s Tips to Restart Your Health in the New Year

 Local Guest Food Blogger Lexi (Passport Flavor) has some excellent tips to help you start your new year off on the right foot!
 Follow her blog at passportflavor.com and find her on Pinterest, Facebook, and Instagram @passportflavor.

 The holidays are hard.
 Life gets busy and it’s easy to neglect the habits that keep us eating and feeling well.
 This January, restart your healthy habits, as well as create some new ones.
-Try these three tips and take steps to become your best self in 2020!
+Try these three tips and take steps to become your best self in the new year!

 Meal Prep Breakfast and Lunch

 Breakfast is the most important meal of the day.
 It jump-starts your metabolism and should keep you feeling satisfied until lunch to reduce unnecessary snacking.
 It is also the easiest meal to skip.
 Cold winter mornings and late nights will tempt you to sleep until the last alarm goes off.
 This increases the chance of skipping breakfast, which is detrimental to your healthy eating habits.
 While lunch is not as commonly skipped, it is a popular meal to order takeout, especially for those who work in an office setting.
 By meal prepping breakfast and lunch, you can ensure that your day starts off right!
 A full belly fuels a hard-working mind, setting you up for success in the workplace.